 Asylum seekers detained in the Asylum Home have the same rights as other accommodated asylum seekers and can therefore take part in all activities organised in the Asylum Home.
 In practice, they can also attend activities outside the Asylum Home provided that an official escorts them.

-In the Foreigners Centre, detainees can access the recreational facilities for 2 hours a day.
+In the Foreigners Centre, detainees can access the recreational facilities for 2 hours per day.
 The recreational facilities are considered inadequate and one of the main shortcomings in terms of conditions in the centre is that outdoor exercise is only available in a small closed-off courtyard of the centre.
 The centre also holds a bigger and better-equipped playground with a view over the surrounding nature, yet detainees are usually not allowed access as constant supervision would be required to prevent escapes.
-Apart from table tennis in the main accommodation area, other options for indoor exercise are not provided.
-Regarding the activities the Ombudsman noted in the report after his visit in 2022 that the Foreigners centre should allow the foreigners to engage in more outdoor activities as this would improve their overall well-being.[9]
+Apart from table tennis in the main accommodation area, other options for indoor exercise are not provided.[7]
+In this context, the Ombudsperson noted in his report following his 2022 visit that the Foreigners Centre should allow residents to engage in more outdoor activities as this would improve their overall well-being.[8]

 The centre has a small library, several television sets and an internet room which is available in accordance with a weekly schedule.[9]

-The Foreigners Centre employs 5 social workers who are available to detainees every day from morning to evening and also organise various activities such as language courses, trainings on hygiene and disease prevention and sport activities.
+The Foreigners Centre employs five social workers who are available to detainees every day from morning to evening and also organise various activities such as language courses, trainings on hygiene and disease prevention, and sport activities.[10]

-During 2022 different activities were conducted by social workers including: sport activities, English language classes, workshops, computer courses, cultural events etc. The Jesuit Refugee Service visited the centre every Wednesday and carried out different activities.[10]
+During 2022, different activities were conducted by social workers including: sport activities, language classes, workshops, different courses, cultural events, etc. The Jesuit Refugee Service (JRS) visited the centre once every week and carried out different activities.[11]

 Health care and special needs in detention

-The health care of the detainees is the same as for other asylum seekers.
+The health care provided to detainees is of the same level as for other asylum seekers.
 They have access to health care services provided in the Asylum Home or the Foreigners Centre and are entitled to urgent medical services.
 Psychological counselling is also provided to them under the same conditions as other asylum seekers.
 A psychiatrist, the same person working in the Asylum Home, visits the Foreigners Centre when required.

 [1] For reports of monitoring visits, see Ombudsman, Varuh kot Državni preventivni mehanizem, available in Slovenian at: http://bit.ly/2G2n8Z8.